 This is where most POD stores leave money on the table — or kill their margin entirely.

 Pricing isn't set-and-forget.
 When your ad costs shift — CPMs spike, a campaign goes cold — your effective margin changes on every SKU you're advertising.
-That's why operators who run Meta or Google ads against Printful products need to watch fulfillment cost and ad spend together, not in separate dashboards.
+Operators who run Meta or Google ads against Printful products need to watch fulfillment cost and ad spend together, not in separate dashboards.
+See our guide on how to calculate contribution margin to build a margin framework that accounts for all variable costs.

 Shipping settings affect both conversion rate and margin, so get them right before you run traffic.

 Go to Shopify's Settings → Shipping and Delivery.
 Here you can configure flat-rate or carrier-calculated shipping rates for your store.
-Printful will handle shipping from their facilities, so make sure the rates align with their costs.
+Printful handles shipping from their facilities, so make sure the rates you charge customers align with what Printful charges you.

-If you want live carrier rates at checkout, note that for Shopify, live rates are only available if you're on the Advanced or Shopify Plus plans, or the Shopify Grow plan if paying an additional $20/month for the feature to be enabled.
+If you want live carrier rates at checkout on Shopify, this feature is only available on Advanced or Shopify Plus plans, or on the Grow plan with an additional monthly fee for the feature.

 A free-shipping threshold is one of the most effective conversion levers available.
-Setting it too low hurts margin; too high and it doesn't move AOV.
-This is a specific Shopify-side setting you can test and adjust as you gather order data.
+Setting it too low hurts margin; too high and it doesn't move average order value.
+This is a Shopify-side setting you can test and adjust as you gather order data — and one of the specific levers PodVector's Victor can help you calibrate based on your actual order data.
+See also: checkout conversion rate optimization for tactics that pair with shipping threshold testing.

 Even a clean setup hits snags.
 Here are the most frequent ones: